chef/chef-web-docs/content/resources/yum_repository/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: 'Assigns a priority to a repository where the priority value is

-      between ''1'' and ''99'' inclusive.
-Priorities are used to enforce

-      ordered protection of repositories.
-Packages from repositories with

-      a lower priority (higher numerical value) will never be used to

-      upgrade packages that were installed from a repository with a higher

-      priority (lower numerical value).
-The repositories with the lowest

-      numerical priority number have the highest priority.'
+  - markdown: Assigns a priority to a repository where the priority value is between `1` and `99` inclusive.
+Priorities are used to enforce ordered protection of repositories.
+Packages from repositories with a lower priority (higher numerical value) will never be used to upgrade packages that were installed from a repository with a higher priority (lower numerical value).
+The repositories with the lowest numerical priority number have the highest priority.
 - property: proxy
   ruby_type: String
   required: false